mlc-mlapis/docs/src/documentation/overview/pricing.md

 #### S3 Object storage service
 <!-- markdownlint-enable MD001 -->

 Unlike all other services, it is a specific one, in a sense, that is provided by a permanently running HA service based on 6 containers, among which data is replicated synchronously before confirming that the data has been successfully stored.
-Therefore, adding this service to the project does not create any new containers but creates a new user account accessible only to this service and makes the required storage size known as a bucket.
+Therefore, adding this service to the project does not create any new containers but creates a new user account accessible only to it and makes the required storage size known as a bucket.
 Deleting this service means removing that account with all its data.

 #### Hardware resources cost and autoscaling